aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/international/transgender-day-of-visibility-march-31/ceremony-of-gender-affirmation-and-name-change-by-lilah-rosenfield.html.md

 <body>
 Title: Ceremony of Gender Affirmation and Name Change, by Lilah Rosenfield<br />
 Primary contributor: lilah.rosenfield<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=24384">http://opensiddur.org/?p=24384</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=24384">http://opensiddur.org/?p=24384</a>
 <p />
 <hr />